fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_3.md

 Although conftest.py is a Python module, it should not be imported by test files.
 Don’t importconftest from anywhere.
-The conftest.py file gets read by pytest, and is considered a local _plugin_ , which will make sense once we start talking about plugins in Chapter 5, Plugins, on page 97.
+The conftest.py file gets read by pytest, and is considered a local _plugin_ , which will make sense once we start talking about plugins in Lab 5, Plugins, on page 97.
 For now, think of tests/conftest.py as a place where we can put fixtures used by all tests under the tests directory.
 Next, let’s rework some of our tests for tasks_proj to properly use fixtures.